wjakob/nanobind/docs/ndarray.rst

 <https://github.com/dmlc/dlpack>`__ array exchange protocol, which causes it to
 be more restrictive.
 Presently supported dtypes include signed/unsigned integers, floating point values, and boolean values.

+Nanobind can receive and return read-only arrays via the buffer protocol used to exchange data with NumPy.
+The DLPack interface currently ignores this annotation.